On-Farm Summer Events

 Wed., 8/6 | Corse Farm Diary (Whitingham)

 Come visit Corse Farm Dairy, home of “Corse’s Contented Cows” since 1868!
-Abbie Corse, along with her parents Leon & Linda Corse and a former Dairy Grazing Apprentice, now partner, Mackenzie Wallace, tend to a herd of 50-60 extensively grazed dairy cows and are committed to conservation and building a more sustainable food future through their farming practices.
-While the farm has been organically certified since 2008, the land has been a working dairy farm for over 150 years and has been farmed by 6 generations of the Corse family.
+Abbie Corse, along with her parents Leon & Linda Corse and a former Dairy Grazing Apprentice, now partner, MacKenzie Wallace, tend to a herd of 50-60 extensively grazed dairy cows and are committed to conservation and building a more sustainable food future through their farming practices.
+The farm has been organically certified since 2008, and the land has been a working dairy farm for over 150 years and has been farmed by six generations of the Corse family.
 RSVP and enjoy dinner baked in NOFA-VT’s wood-fired pizza oven, followed by a farm tour - the Corse’s cows look forward to seeing you!

 Image